Aylur/ags-docs/src/content/docs/services/audio.md

 ---

 :::note
-Gvc, the backed used for audio uses pulseaudio, so make sure `pipewire-pulse` is installed if using pipewire
+Gvc, the backend used for audio uses pulseaudio, so make sure `pipewire-pulse` is installed if using pipewire
 :::

 ## signals